logicalclocks/logicalclocks.github.io/docs/user_guides/migration/30_migration.md

 ### On-Demand Feature Groups are now called External Feature Groups

 Most data engineers but also many data scientists have a background where they at least partially where exposed to database terminology.
 Therefore, we decided to rename On-Demand Feature Groups to simply External Feature Groups.
-We think this makes the abstraction clearer, as practitioners are usually familiar with the concept of Extern Tables in a database.
+We think this makes the abstraction clearer, as practitioners are usually familiar with the concept of External Tables in a database.

 This lead to a change in HSFS APIs: